PivotBuddy

 • Input: New User signs up.

-• Action: User invites a colleague (Slack) or shares content (Instagram).
+• Action: User invites a colleague (Slack) or shares content (Instagram) or creates output visible to others (Figma).

 • Investment: New User signs up (and the loop repeats).

 Why it wins: Funnels require constant ad spend to fill top-of-funnel.
 Loops compound automatically.
-Your CAC goes down as you grow.
+Your CAC goes down as you grow, because each new user brings in additional users at zero marginal cost.
+This is the fundamental reason that companies with strong loops (Slack, Dropbox, Calendly) can grow faster with less capital than companies relying purely on paid acquisition.

 Principle #3: Unit Economics is the Constraint

-You can't sell dollar bills for 90 cents and make it up on volume.
+You cannot sell dollar bills for 90 cents and make it up on volume.
 Every GTM strategy must be grounded in the mathematical reality of LTV (Lifetime Value) and CAC (Cost of Acquisition).
 See Playbook 03: Unit Economics for the foundational model.
+This principle is not optional.
+It is not aspirational.
+It is the mathematical constraint that determines whether your business model is viable.

 The Golden Ratio: 3:1